-Our albums offer the choice of three incredible paper options: Fujicolor silk, Fujicolor metallic, and Canon DreamLabo Deep Matte.
+Our albums offer the choice of four incredible paper options: Fuji Silk, Fuji Metallic, Mohawk Eggshell, and Canon DreamLabo Deep Matte.

-The silk option is our standard offer in all of our albums and is printed using Noritsu HD Silver Halide technology on Fujicolor Crystal Archive Digital Paper Type DPII.
-Together, Noritsu’s HD direct exposure technology with Fujicolor’s professional papers leave any image looking stunning.
+The Silk option is our standard offer in all of our albums and is printed using Noritsu HD Silver Halide technology on Fujicolor Crystal Archive professional photo paper.

 This album is presented in our standard Silk paper option.
 There's a reason Silk paper is our standard it has a tremendous finish, vivid detail, and leaves an elegant impression.

-Metallic paper is somewhat of a step-up from silk.
-Printed using Noritsu HD Silver Halide technology as well; the metallic spreads are finished with Fujicolor’s Crystal Archive Digital Pearl paper.
+Yet, similar to our Fuji Silk, our Fuji Metallic is printed using Noritsu HD Silver Halide technology.
+The metallic spreads, then, are finished with Fujicolor’s Crystal Archive Pearl Metallic paper.

-Metallic paper is characterized for its popping details and glossy finish.
-It’s generally accepted that metallic (also read glossy) offers the widest color range, most vibrant color display, best resolution, and therefore, yields the sharpest image result.
+In general, Metallic paper is characterized for its popping details and glossy finish.
+It’s generally accepted that metallic (also read glossy) offers the widest color range, most vibrant color display, best resolution, and, therefore, yields the sharpest image result.